Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 #### Prerequisites
 - Up to date SHCD.
+- CANU installed with version 1.1.11 or greater.
+  - Run `canu --version` to see version.
+  - If doing a CSM install or upgrade, a CANU RPM is located in the release tarball.
+For more information, see this procedure: [Update CANU From CSM Tarball](update_canu_from_csm_tarball.md)

 Use CANU (CSM Automated Network Utility) to validate the SHCD.
 SHCD validation is required to ensure Plan-of-Record network configurations are generated.
 This is an iterative process to create a model of the entire network topology connection-by-connection.